-- position descriptions which include reference to ESOS Act and knowledge of ESOS Act as both a job requirement as well as desirable criteria in the selection of applicants - o induction training and checklist on the ESOS Act and National Code, staff sign off confirming understanding of legislative requirements - all staff employed in Training and Assessment, Student Support Services, Administration and Marketing undertake the IIB annual internal training and tutorial and demonstrate their understanding of the National Code 2018 - o emails and discussions at staff meetings to communicate the ESOS framework.
+- position descriptions which include reference to ESOS Act and knowledge of ESOS Act as both a job requirement as well as desirable criteria in the selection of applicants. - o induction training and checklist on the ESOS Act and National Code, staff sign off confirming understanding of legislative requirements.